marcelki/tftp/README.md

 # tftp
-WIP: A simple server implemention of the tftp protocol in Go
+WIP: A simple server implementation of the tftp protocol in Go